Illinois Compiled Statutes

 (1) The Department may award grants, in accordance

 with this subsection, to create or support local drug overdose prevention, recognition, and response projects.
 Local health departments, correctional institutions, hospitals, universities, community-based organizations, and faith-based organizations may apply to the Department for a grant under this subsection at the time and in the manner the Department prescribes.
+Eligible grant activities include, but are not limited to, purchasing and distributing opioid antagonists, hiring peer recovery specialists or other community members to conduct community outreach, and hosting public health fairs or events to distribute opioid antagonists, promote harm reduction activities, and provide linkages to community partners.

 (2) In awarding grants, the Department shall consider